Canada7eart/legion/docs/index.rst

 Legion can be used with or without the provided Blocks extensions.
 The communication with

-For more information about the actual protocol used, check out this :doc:`the lower-level description <lower_level_description>`.
+For more information about the python API to the parameter server, check out the :doc:`description of the python API<python_api>`.

 For more information about the Blocks extensions, check out this :doc:`description of the Blocks extensions <blocks_extensions>`.